Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-for all $u,v\in B(t,\rho)$. \end{definition} The time-domain characterisation \eqref{eq:def_2ml_spaces} of 2-microlocal spaces has been obtained by \citet{Seuret.Vehel(2003)}.
-The original definition given by \citet{Bony(1986)} relies on the Littlewood-Paley decomposition of tempered distributions, and thereby corresponds to a description in the Fourier space.
-Another characterisation based on wavelet expansion has also been exhibited by \citet{Jaffard(1991)}.
-The extension of Definition \ref{def:2ml_spaces} to $\sigma\notin\ivoo{0,1}$ relies on the following important property satisfied by 2-microlocal spaces (see Theorem $1.1$ in \cite{Jaffard.Meyer(1996)}),
+Even though, we restrict ourselves in Definitions~\ref{def:2ml_spaces}-\ref{def:2ml_spaces_gen} to usual functions, 2-microlocal spaces were originally introduced by \citet{Bony-1986} for tempered distributions $\Si'(\R)$.
+The first definition given by \citet{Bony-1986} relies on the Littlewood--Paley decomposition of distributions, and thereby corresponds to a description in the Fourier space.
+Another characterisation based on wavelet coefficients has also been presented by \citet{Jaffard-1991}.
+In addition, note that the previous characterisation is in fact equivalent the \emph{localised 2-microlocal spaces} which are also defined for distributions in $\Di'(\R)$ (we refer to \cite{Meyer-1998} for a more precise distinction between global and local definitions of the 2-microlocal spaces).

-where $I^\alpha f$ designates the fractional integral of $f$ of order $\alpha$.
-As a consequence of \eqref{eq:2ml_spaces_int}, the application of Equation \eqref{eq:def_2ml_spaces} to iterated integrals or differentials of $f$ provides an extension of Definition \ref{def:2ml_spaces} to any $\sigma\in\R\setminus\Z$, which is sufficient for the purpose of this paper.
+One major property of the 2-microlocal spaces is their stability under the action of pseudo-differential operators.
+In particular, as proved by \citet[Th 1.1]{Jaffard.Meyer-1996}, they satisfy